Utah Deaf History and Culture

 Order from the Directors

 Dr. Robert G. Sanderson, a Deaf individual, and Beth Ann Stewart Campbell, a Child of Deaf Adults (CODA), began their journey as the director of the Utah Community Center for the Deaf (UCCD) in Bountiful, Utah.
-Dr. Sanderson's unwavering dedication is evident in his various roles, from rehabilitation counselor to coordinator and director.
+Dr. Sanderson's passionate commitment is evident in his various roles, from rehabilitation counselor to coordinator and director.
 His significant contributions have earned him the 'Father of Vocational Rehabilitation' title within the Utah Deaf community.

 In 1989, the Division of Services for the Deaf and Hard of Hearing appointed Gene Stewart, a Child of Deaf Adults (CODA) and vocational rehabilitation counselor, as its Division Director.
 This position reported to the Utah State Office of Rehabilitation.
 Within this organization, there were two key roles: the Division Director, responsible for overseeing the division's overall operations and strategic direction, and the Director of the Community Center, who managed the day-to-day operations of the Utah Community Center for the Deaf.

-Three months before the Utah Community Center for the Deaf relocated to Taylorsville, Utah, in June 1992, the organization underwent a significant shift by creating a new position as program director, a decision that carried significant weight, in March 1992.
-This change was a result of the retirement of Beth Ann Campbell, the director at the time, and the application of Marilyn Tiller Call, a hard of hearing individual and former executive director of the Legislative Coalition for People with Disabilities, for the position (Marilyn Tiller Call, personal communication, December 15, 2023).
-Beth Ann Campbell retired on March 13, 1992, citing several reasons for her decision: a lack of a college degree, insufficient support from her previous supervisor, Dr. Judy Ann Buffmire—who had also retired as the executive director of the Division of Vocational Rehabilitation—and a general lack of support from male individuals in positions of authority (Campbell, UAD Bulletin, March 1992; Beth Ann Stewart Campbell, personal communication, December 7, 2023).
+Beth Ann Stewart Campbell officially retired on March 13, 1992, citing several reasons for her decision.
+These included her lack of a college degree, insufficient support from her previous supervisor, Dr. Judy Ann Buffmire, who had also retired as the executive director of the Division of Vocational Rehabilitation, and a general lack of support from male individuals in positions of authority (Campbell, UAD Bulletin, March 1992; Beth Ann Stewart Campbell, personal communication, December 7, 2023).

 Gene Stewart and Rusty Wales, a Deaf individual, directed the Utah Community Center for the Deaf under the Division of Services to the Deaf and Hard of Hearing.
 Marilyn Tiller Call was later promoted to Division Director of the Robert G. Sanderson Community Center for the Deaf and Hard of Hearing in Taylorsville, Utah.
 Following the merger of the Division of Services to the Deaf and Hard of Hearing with the Department of Workforce Services (DWS) on October 1, 2016, Marilyn became the assistant director.
 As a result of this merger, she began reporting to the DWS instead of the Utah State Office of Rehabilitation.
 The chain of command remained unchanged for Dan V. Mathis, who was also Deaf when he assumed the role of director.
 This structure will also apply to future assistant directors working under the DWS.